skx/rss2email/README.md

 * [Github Setup](#github-setup)

 # RSS2Email

-This project began life as a naive port of the python-based [r2e](https://github.com/wking/rss2email) I used for many years to golang.
+This project began life as a naive port of the python-based [r2e](https://github.com/wking/rss2email) utility to golang.

 Over time we've now gained a few more features: